 15. Organize using storage containers

 In a small kitchen, your main enemy is clutter.
 It's so easy to fill a small space with your stuff unless you put some conscious effort into ongoing organization.
 Storage containers can help by taking some of the mental burden off of you day to day.
-Choose opaque containers for open storage so that the items within are hidden from view and don't lead to a cluttered look.
-Containers that are kept inside closed storage spaces, like behind cabinet doors (or in your pantry if you are lucky enough to have one), should be clear so you can easily identify the contents.
+If you must devote some of your valuable counter space to storage, choose opaque containers so that the items within are hidden from view and don't lead to a cluttered look.
+Containers that are kept inside closed storage spaces, like in cabinets (or in your pantry if you are lucky enough to have one), should be clear so you can easily identify the contents.

-16. Double your storage space with shelf risers
+16. Double your cabinet space with shelf risers

 Photo: Open Spaces